Saint Sharbel (Charbel) Makhlūf, Priest

-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

 Today’s memorial was first inserted into the liturgical calendar in the United States in 2004.
-Prior to that, today’s saint was known primarily among the Christians of Lebanon, either in their homeland or in Lebanese diaspora communities outside of the Levant.
+Prior to that, today’s saint was known primarily among the Christians of Lebanon, either in their homeland or in Lebanese diaspora communities outside of the Middle East.
 The dominant form of Catholicism in Lebanon is the Maronite Church.
 Maronites are united to the Bishop of Rome.
 The universal Church is like an umbrella under which are found different rites, or ritual forms of praying.
 The vast majority of the world’s Catholics pertain to the Latin Rite.
 But millions of other Catholics, fully members of the one, holy, catholic, and apostolic Church, worship using an Eastern, or Middle Eastern, liturgy.
 To the casual Western observer, this liturgy can seem exotic.
 The Maronite liturgy, rituals, church customs, and forms of prayer are, however, of ancient origin and enrich an already diverse Church with theological fruit picked from one of Christianity’s oldest orchards.

 Saint Sharbel was beatified by Pope Paul VI in 1965 at a Mass at the conclusion of the Second Vatican Council.
 And in 1977 he became the first Eastern Christian to be canonized in modern times.
-Various Lebanese government officials attended the Mass, along with members of Saint Sharbel’s family.
+Various Lebanese government officials attended the Canonization Mass, along with members of Saint Sharbel’s family.
 At the time, a proud Lebanese-American bishop described the new saint as the “Perfume of Lebanon” and as proof that the Maronite Church “is a living branch of the Catholic Church and is intimately connected with the trunk, who is Christ…” Devotion to Saint Sharbel is widespread in Eastern Christianity.
-In a beautiful proof of the universality of the Church, devotion to Saint Sharbel was also brought by Lebanese immigrants to Mexico, where images of the pensive, hooded, mysterious looking saint are ubiquitous, and his intercession constantly sought.
+In an unusual but beautiful proof of the universality of the Church, devotion to Saint Sharbel was also brought by Lebanese immigrants to Mexico, where images of the pensive, hooded, mysterious looking saint are ubiquitous, and his intercession constantly sought.

-Saint Sharbel, may your serene example of prayer, fasting, and mortification be an inspiration for all who do battle in the spiritual desert, all who struggle with the sins and temptations offered by the world, the flesh, and the devil.
+Saint Sharbel, may your serene example of prayer, fasting, and mortification be an inspiration for all who do battle in the spiritual desert, for all who struggle with the sins and temptations offered by the world, the flesh, and the devil.
 Help us to follow your unique path of holiness.